Six-man football: Literature

+In 2025, coach Travis Robinson wrote the book "Modern Six Man Football Plays", the first of its kind written in 20 years.
+Robinson brought modern ideas to Six-man football literature, writing about over 65 unique schemes that all include a QR code that readers can also scan to watch the very same film clip that inspired that page.
+Robinson is trying to break the 20-year barrier of scheme-based literature in Six-man and is now writing articles on sixmanfootball.com.

 In 2005, coach C.H.
-Underwood authored what is considered to be the definitive strategy and play book for the game, Six Man Football, published by Bright Sky Press.
+Underwood authored what is considered to be the definitive strategy and playbook for the game, Six Man Football, published by Bright Sky Press.
 A player during the 1960s and coach of the first Texas State Six-Man Championship team in 1972, Underwood provides a thorough dissertation on the small-town sport from both analytical and historical perspectives.

 Another Bright Sky Press book, published in 2003, Grit and Glory: Six-Man Football, is a collection of photographs that capture the spirit of the game and its players.
 Grit and Glory exclusively showcases the work of art photographer Laura Wilson, mother of actors Owen, Luke, and Andrew Wilson.

 In 2009, Dee Kelly wrote a fictional book, A Good Man's Sin, based on a boy moving from the city to the country and playing six-man football in Indian Gap, Texas, before making it to the NFL.
 It explains the rules of the game and small-town football.
 It portrays the mid-1970s six-man football teams in central Texas consistently to the teams of that time when Cherokee and Marathon were powerhouses.

 Film

 The Slaughter Rule, released in 2002, used six-man football as played in Montana as the backdrop for an examination of the relationship between a fatherless renegade football player and his loner coach.
 The film contains a brief but adequate explanation of how the game of six-man football is played, as well as footage of actual game sequences.
 The title refers to a rule in which a game is called in the second half if one team gains a 45-point advantage over the other.
 In other states, it is referred to as the mercy rule.
 When invoked, one team is said to have "45ed" the other.

 Six Man, Texas, released in 2008, is a documentary film that explores six-man football as identity in the public high schools of the 160 small towns in Texas that play it.

 The Seventh Man, released in 2003, documents two years in the lives of the Panther Creek Panthers, one of the storied programs in Texas six-man football.
 It features the narration of Val Kilmer.

-A Texas-6 CBS documentary looks at the 2019 Strawn, Texas Greyhounds, who had won four titles and were trying to repeat with the coach who made it all happen.
+A Texas-6 CBS documentary looks at the 2019 Strawn Greyhounds, who had won four titles and were trying to repeat with the coach who made it all happen.